Marooned in Realtime: Plot summary

-Before one of their routine bobbles while waiting for that bobble to expire, the Korolevs' computers are hacked, and Marta is excluded from the automated bobbling.
+When everyone bobbles ahead to the time that particular bobble will burst, and Marta is excluded from the automated bobbling due to the hacking of the Korolevs' computers.
 She is left stranded in "realtime", cut off from all advanced technology.
-Worse, the hacker has extended the duration of the bobbling far beyond what was intended, and Marta dies alone on a deserted Earth.
-When the "murder" is discovered, Yelén Korolev hires the low-tech Brierson to find the killer, who has to be one of the seven high-techs (Brierson does not rule out Yelén herself as a suspect).
+Worse, the hacker extended the duration of the bobbling far beyond what was intended, and Marta dies alone on a deserted Earth.
+When the "murder" is discovered, Yelén Korolev recruits the low-tech Brierson, the only person with expertise in crime-solving, to find the killer.
+It has to be one of the seven high-techs (Brierson does not rule out Yelén herself as a suspect).

 Della Lu, a high-tech who was an agent of the Peace Authority during The Peace War, agrees to assist Brierson with the technical aspects of the case.
-In the millions of years since the singularity, Della had spent most of her 9,000 years alone, exploring the galaxy.
-She discovered that intelligent life is extremely rare, and there were parallel vanishings in the few civilizations she found, but no definitive proof of the cause.
-The singularity is implied to be an explanation for the Fermi Paradox.
+In the millions of years since the disappearance of humanity, Della had spent most of her 9,000 years alone, exploring the galaxy.
+She discovered that intelligent life is extremely rare, and there were parallel vanishings in the two long-gone civilizations she found, but no definitive proof of the cause.
+Singularities are implied to be an explanation for the Fermi Paradox.

-The novel thus deals with the investigation of two parallel locked room mysteries: the murder of Marta Korelev, and the "locked planet" mystery of the disappearance of the human race.
+The novel thus deals with the investigation of two parallel locked room mysteries: the murder of Marta Korolev, and the "locked planet" mystery of the fate of the human race.
 Brierson interviews each of the high-techs, seeking evidence of any motive for murder while discussing their views on why the human race vanished.
-When the killer thinks Brierson is getting too close, Brierson, Korolev and Della Lu are horrified to discover that the criminal is able to gain control of all of the high-tech systems, except for Della's, and attacks.
-Della manages to defeat their combined forces, but at a ruinous cost: much of their equipment and about half of what remains of humanity are lost.
-Brierson, however, not only unmasks the murderer, he reveals the identity of another monster in their midst and finds a way to restore a second chance for mankind.
+When he makes the killer think he is getting too close, Brierson, Korolev and Della Lu are horrified to discover that all of the high-tech systems, except Della's, have been taken over.
+The combined, hijacked forces attack.
+Della is victorious, but at a ruinous cost: much of their equipment and about half of what remains of humanity are lost.

+Brierson not only unmasks the murderer, he reveals the identity of another monster in their midst.
+The latter had sabotaged the Korolevs' medical equipment and a zygote bank, which they had planned to use to repopulate the world.
+Through skillful maneuvering (and a good deal of luck), Brierson manages to seize the monster's own hidden zygote bank and birthing equipment when the latter is forced to flee for his life, making it possible to restore the human race.
+Korolev devises a novel punishment for the killer.

+Reception

+Publishers Weekly commented "as a mystery, this is a bust, in large part because only a few central characters are more than stick figures."

+However, Kirkus delivered an opposite review stating that the novel was:A marvelous extrapolative tale, to which no summary can do justice, with a gripping blend of high-tech razzle-dazzle and good old-fashioned murder-mystery--all spiced with that unique and awe-inspiring new twist on the time-travel theme.